jhullick/data-science/README.md

   <img></img>
 <h2>Insights</h2>

 The analysis reiterates the close connection different cultures have with their food, with the race of a small areas having a predictable relationship with the food outlets that were successful there.
 Particularly, Asian communities were shown to host the majority of successful Asian restaurants from the sample.
-The relationship between demographic and successful food venues was reiterated by a 42% accurate predictive model, which has implications for developers looking to invest in an area.
+The relationship between demographic and successful food venues was reiterated by a 42% accurate predictive model, which could be used to recommend a food outlet to developers looking to invest in an area.
 </p>